microsoft/PowerPlatformConnectors/certified-connectors/Converter by Power2Apps/Intro.md

 ## How to get credentials?

-- Create a free key without registration on https://www.power2apps.de/apikey/
+- Create a free key on https://www.power2apps.de/apikey/